 Most visitors know of at least a few places and attractions they would like to visit during their travels to Ireland.
 The Blarney Stone.
 The Cliffs of Moher.
 Dublin.
 Giants Causeway.
 A general idea of what places most intrigue you is a great place to start.
+But how do you build an itinerary?

 Stick With One or Two Regions